bennylynch/banksy/README.md

 There have been recent suggestions in the [press](http://www.independent.co.uk/arts-entertainment/art/news/banksy-identity-theres-a-wild-theory-the-graffiti-artist-is-3d-of-massive-attack-a7222326.html), that the identity of Banksy may in fact be Robert Del Naja, aka 3D, based on uncanny coincidences of banksy art-works appearing in places where Massive Attack are playing.

-Some time ago, academics at Queen Mary University, London, used Geoprofiling (in R, no less), to 'prove' that the banksy was in fact Robert Gunningham, using the locations of 140 art works in London and Bristol, and locations Gunningham was known to have lived in.
+Earlier this year, academics at Queen Mary University, London, used Geoprofiling (in R, no less), to ['prove' that the banksy was in fact Robert Gunningham] (http://www.independent.co.uk/news/people/banksy-geographic-profiling-proves-artist-really-is-robin-gunningham-according-to-scientists-a6909896.html), using the locations of 140 art works in London and Bristol, and locations
+Gunningham was known to have lived in.
 I thought this latest claim could be investigated using a similar approach, with F# & type providers.